iainsouttar/iainsouttar.github.io/index.md

 I co-organise a reading group, broadly on the philosophy of modelling, but often touching on topics of communication and science in society as well.
 We are very informal, meet roughly once a month, and try to keep open discussion beginning by considereing a particular reading.
 Please email me if you are interested in this, I can share some of our previous readings and accompanying notes to see if it might be right for you.

 ## Event organisation
 Gathering people in productive spaces is an extremely important part of academia.
 I will be co-organising some training for organising novel events across the summer, funded by a DisCouRSE flexible fund award.
+See the [unorgodox webpage](./unorgodox.md) for more details.

 ## Blogs
 [Read here about averages](./Ergodicity_of_multiplicity.html)